Perfect Draft: 5th in a 10-Team Yahoo PPR League

-No way I can pass on Brown here, as he’s projected to have the highest PPR point total of any WR this season, and post 20 more fantasy points than Alvin Kamara, Draft Analyzer’s top recommendation.
+No way I can pass on Brown here, as he’s projected to have the highest PPR point total of any WR this season, and post 20 more fantasy points than Alvin Kamara, Draft Hero’s top recommendation.
 Pittsburgh’s star wideout has finished as the WR1 in PPR points per game in each of the past three seasons and checked in among the top three in targets at the WR position in that same timeframe.

 I happily click that draft button and move on to the second round.
 If I feel there is a running back worthy of a selection here, I’ll pull the trigger, but may decide to go for a Zero-RB variation, depending on who’s available.

 While both McKinnon and McCaffrey are tempting, I chose Thomas based on overall worth.
-Looking at his value-based draft (VBD) score of +80, which is his value compared to the worst starter at the wideout position, he sits a solid 30 slots more than both of Draft Analyzer’s recommended RBs.
+Looking at his value-based draft (VBD) score of +80, which is his value compared to the worst starter at the wideout position, he sits a solid 30 slots more than both of Draft Hero’s recommended RBs.
 I feel that I will get more fantasy points from Thomas over the course of the season, and the pool at RB is a tad deeper in that second tier of guys.